bk62/spinayarn/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Generate interactive stories from YAML specifciation of short plot outlines.

 [![Outline Screen Shot][outline-screenshot]](/examples/abandoned_ship/abandoned_ship.yml)
-[![Generated Name Screen Shot][generated-screenshot]](/examples/abandoned_ship/generated/abandoned_ship.hermes.0.twee)
+[![Generated Name Screen Shot][generated-screenshot]](/examples/abandoned_ship/generated/abandoned_ship.hermes.0.twee) Generated with Nous Hermes.
+Rendered in Chapbook.

-Generate interactive stories from YAML specifciation of short plot outlines.

 ### How It Works
 YAML outline specification is parsed, converted into a graph, and all simple paths through the story graph are generated.